3liz/lizmap-mapbuilder-module/README.md

 lizmap/install/set_rights.sh
 ```

-Write your configuration in `/var/config/mapBuilder.ini.php`
+Write your configuration in `/var/config/mapBuilder.ini.php` or use the administation of Lizmap